-Name one virtue that, more than any other, leads to happiness, and why?
+Think on one virtue that, more than any other, leads to happiness and why is that?

-8For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men who suppress the truth in unrighteousness, 19because that which is known about God is evident within them; for God made it evident to them.
-20For since the creation of the world His invisible attributes, His eternal power and divine nature, have been clearly seen, being understood through what has been made, so that they are without excuse.
 21For even though they knew God, they did not honor Him as God or give thanks, but they became futile in their speculations, and their foolish heart was darkened.
-22Professing to be wise, they became fools, 23and exchanged the glory of the incorruptible God for an image in the form of corruptible man and of birds and four-footed animals and crawling creatures.
+22Professing to be wise, they became fools, 23and exchanged the glory of the incorruptible God for an image in the form of corruptible man and of birds and four-footed animals and crawling creatures.- Romans 1:21-23

 Ingratitude is the first sin, weakness, failing, lack of wisdom that leads to the rest.
 It is the tipping point, where you "trip" into the rest.
-It is as if gratitude propels you towards God and lack of gratitude propels you away!
-It is the thing/action/lever you control that makes you move in one direction or another.
+It is as if gratitude propels you towards God and lack of gratitude drives you away!
+It is the thing, action or lever that you control, that makes you move in one direction or another.